wavelet-space/vault/source/index.md

 - Create a list of acronyms used in my notes e.g. TBD (To Be Done) etc.

 - I don't like CVs.
 They are misleading, obsolete, or both.

+- I need a grammar checker for code and writing in general.
+Both the Czech and English spell checkers can be used in GHA, but how do I incorporate them into VS Code?